christianarab/mynatra/README.md

 '  '  `-`--|'  `-`-'`-`-''   `-'`-
            ;
         `-'
-the quick, and simple sinatra framework.
+the easy to use framework.
 ```

 By Christian Arab, CompSci Academy Q2 Student